zhkuskov/VK-authorization-CakePHP/readme.md

 It is very simple controller from users.

-If you need to support other social network, you can use method 'addUser'.
-Call it in your specific method when OAuth return user data.
+If you need to added other social network, you can use method 'addUser'.
+Call it in your specific method when OAuth provider return user data.

 ### How do I get set up? ###